sg-crest A Singapore Government Agency Website

 Recruiters and hiring managers can provide insights and educate jobseekers about evolving skills and jobs.
 Jobseekers can then use the information to realign their career journey and focus on the right path.

-It is essential that both employees and jobseekers know this and what it means for the future of work and the workforce.
+Both employees and jobseekers must know this and what it means for the future of work and the workforce.

 This article is contributed by Will International.